node-red/node-red-nodegen/docs/index.md

 #### (4) Connection to devices (future functionality)
 Web of Things (WoT) is a standard specification to connect IoT devices.
 Node generator will support the Web of Things specification to create original nodes.
-Currently, there is [the slide](https://github.com/w3c/wot/blob/master/plugfest/2018-bundang/images/Plugfest-Bundang-WoT.pdf) and [the screenshot](https://github.com/w3c/wot/blob/master/plugfest/2018-bundang/result-hitachi.md) of the prototype implementation on GitHub.
+Currently, there is [a slide](https://github.com/w3c/wot/blob/master/plugfest/2018-bundang/images/Plugfest-Bundang-WoT.pdf) and [a screenshot](https://github.com/w3c/wot/blob/master/plugfest/2018-bundang/result-hitachi.md) of the prototype implementation on GitHub.

 ## How to use Node generator
 To install Node generator to your local PC, you need to input the following "npm install" command on command prompt (Windows) or terminal (macOS/Linux).